Ajman Ruler, Crown Prince Receive Ramadan Well-wishers - UrduPoint

 Ajman Ruler, Crown Prince Receive Ramadan Well-wishers

-(UrduPoint / Pakistan Point News / WAM - 03rd Mar, 2025) AJMAN, 2nd March, 2025 (WAM) – H.H.
-Sheikh Humaid bin Rashid Al Nuaimi, Supreme Council Member and Ruler of Ajman, today received Ramadan well-wishers at Al Zaher Palace, in the presence of H.H.
-Sheikh Ammar bin Humaid Al Nuaimi, Crown Prince of Ajman.
+AJMAN, (UrduPoint / Pakistan Point News / WAM - 06th Mar, 2025) H.H.
+Sheikh Humaid bin Rashid Al Nuaimi, Supreme Council Member and Ruler of Ajman, received Ramadan well-wishers this evening at Al Zaher Palace, in the presence of H.H.
+Sheikh Ammar bin Humaid Al Nuaimi, Crown Prince of Ajman and Chairman of Ajman Executive Council.

+Sheikh Humaid and Sheikh Ammar accepted greetings from tribal dignitaries, citizens, and residents, who conveyed their heartfelt congratulations and best wishes on the occasion of the holy month.

+The well-wishers prayed to Almighty Allah to bless Sheikh Humaid and Sheikh Ammar with good health and well-being and to grant the UAE, its leadership, its people, and the Arab and Islamic nations progress, prosperity, and blessings.

 Recent Stories